dotnet/runtime/docs/coding-guidelines/clr-code-guide.md

 ### <a name="2.11.3"></a> 2.11.3 Do not use getenv on Unix platforms

 The POSIX API `setenv` is not thread safe with `getenv` and can lead to crashes.
 CoreCLR provides a `PAL_getenv` API that is thread-safe.
 This API should be used instead when on non-Windows platforms.

+### <a name="2.11.4"></a> 2.11.4 Limit usage of standard template types in shipping executables

+For Linux x64 and amd64 platforms, we build against a very old libstdc++, the version that shipped with Ubuntu 16.04.
+As a result, we strive to reduce our usage of template types (where code from the headers will be inserted into our binaries) in shipping executables and libraries.

+This rule applies to both `coreclr` as well as shipping external executables like `createdump`.

+For non-shipping native code, like the `superpmi` tools suite, standard headers can be used without limitation.

 ## <a name="2.12"></a>2.12 Is your code DAC compliant?